How to Prepare for NCLEX Exams

 The NCLEX RN is a computerized test with a variety of question formats.
 You have five hours to complete the exam, which includes a maximum of 150 questions.
 The test does not progress until you’ve answered the current question, and the difficulty increases as you answer questions correctly.
 The test ends when it determines whether you passed or failed, which means that some test takers may have a longer testing experience than others.

 We all have busy lives outside of nursing.
 It’s important to create a consistent schedule that works for your lifestyle.
 Each day doesn’t have to be identical, but what matters is that you regularly make time for studying.
-A key part of figuring out how to prepare for NCLEX exams is determining the pace at which you’ll need to tackle the material.
+A key part of figuring out how to prepare for NCLEX exams is setting a goal for the pace at which you’ll need to tackle the material.

 Have you been thinking about how long it takes to prepare for NCLEX exams?
 Frankly, it depends on your needs.
 Whether you have one year or one month until the test, one thing is certain: This isn’t an exam you can cram for.
 You’ll be tested on knowledge you’ve gained over years, not a few weeks.
 Give your mind enough time for information to settle into your long-term memory.

-One of the best ways to study is to answer practice questions.
+One of the best ways to study is to review test plans and answer practice questions.
 Like any other standardized test, NCLEX test questions have a subtle pattern that you can only grasp through repeated exposure.
 Plus, answering practice test questions gives you the opportunity to take a closer look at a wider range of topics than if you only chose to study specific subjects at a time.

 You may prefer to learn material by yourself or in groups, but we recommend trying both methods throughout your study plan.
 Studying alone allows you to deeply process the information on your own time, while studying with others can reveal new insights that might not have occurred to you.